 The Group considers employee health and safety as a priority at all times across its business operations.
-The Group follows the Guidelines from the Occupational Safety and Health Council and Labour Department which outline relevant measures and tips covering use of equipment, hygiene, first aid and fire precaution.
+The Group follows the guidelines from the Occupational Safety and Health Council and Labour Department which outline relevant measures and tips covering use of equipment, hygiene, first aid and fire precaution.
+The Group had provided free on-site flu vaccination to its employees to safeguard their health and safety during 2023.
+Crowne Plaza prioritizes safety and provides safety policies and training to its employees.
+Occupational health and safety awareness is raised through safety trainings provided to operational staff, with annual refresher trainings organized to ensure ongoing safety awareness.